-Students may be removed from enrolled classes through processes of administrative drop, administrative withdrawal, or voluntary withdrawal.
+Students may be removed from enrolled classes through processes of administrative drop, administrative withdrawal, withdrawal, or institutional withdrawal.
 All documentation concerning withdrawal shall be forwarded to the Office of the Registrar and shall become part of the student's educational record.
-Terminology related to these processes and their definitions include the following.
+Below is terminology related to these processes and their definitions.

-- Roster verification is the timeframe beginning with the first day of instruction for an academic term and concluding prior to the date by which 15% of the term has occurred. - Non-attendance of a term is the situation in which a student is enrolled and fails to attend any class meetings for courses with live instruction or actively engage in the teaching-learning process for fully online courses prior to the conclusion of the roster verification period. - Attendance of a term is the situation in which a student is enrolled and attends at least one class meeting for courses with live instruction or actively engages in the teaching-learning process for fully online courses prior to the conclusion of the roster verification period. - An academic term includes the period commencing with the first day of class and concluding with the last day of the final exam period as communicated by the academic calendar.
+- Roster verification is the process by which student engagement in course(s) of enrollment during an academic term or part-of-term is established through the reporting of attendance by the instructor(s) of those course(s).
+The verification reporting period concludes prior to the completion of 15% of the scheduled course meeting time. - Non-attendance of a term is the situation in which a student is enrolled and fails to attend any class meetings for courses with live instruction or actively engage in the teaching-learning process for fully online courses prior to the conclusion of the roster verification period. - Attendance of a term is the situation in which a student is enrolled and attends at least one class meeting for courses with live instruction or actively engages in the teaching-learning process for fully online courses prior to the conclusion of the roster verification period. - An academic term or part-of-term includes the period commencing with the first day of class and concluding with the last day of the final exam period as communicated by the academic calendar.